dqops/dqo/docs/dqo-concepts/data-storage-of-data-quality-results.md

 Because the files are organized as a Hive-compatible data lake, it is possible to synchronize the data files to any on-premise or cloud hosted data lake.
 The data files for each table should be registered as external tables.
 This architecture will allow you to build a private Data Quality Data Warehouse with custom data quality dashboards using any SQL engine that can query Hive-compatible external tables.
-To be precise, the files could be queried using Apache Hive, Apache Spark, DataBricks, Google BigQuery, Presto, Trino, SQL Server, Azure Synapse, Snowflake, AWS Athena, and AWS Redshift Spectrum.
+To be precise, the files can be queried using Apache Hive, Apache Spark, DataBricks, Google BigQuery, Presto, Trino, SQL Server, Azure Synapse, Snowflake, AWS Athena, and AWS Redshift Spectrum.